axd1967/free42s/README.md

 (the list is probably not finished)

+## problems in this project

+* [VERSION.rc]() is clearly NOT to be versioned, as this is redundant information that is already stored in the VCS.
+* migrate to Gradle
+* needless dependency on SVN: for example, in the build scripts, SVN is invoked, while in fact this should be transparent to the build system.
+* keystore information, `local.properties` and other files should be generic should reside in template files (gitignored) with dummy arguments
+* migrate to the https://developer.android.com/ndk/guides/standalone_toolchain.html[newer standalone toolchain creation].

 # Update May 2017

 It appears that Thomas Okken has, after all, decided to also put Free42s under Git: https://github.com/thomasokken/free42.